andrunix/windows-setup/README.md

 For my keyboard of choice, the Vortex Pok3r, you can do the remap by programming one of the non-default layers.
 The default layer is not programmable.

+To reprogram the CapsLock on Layer 2:

+* FN + R_Ctrl to enter programming mode -> second LED under space bar is now lit
+* CapsLock then: L_Ctrl then: PN to confirm
+* FN + CapsLock then: L_Ctrl then: PN to confirm
+* FN + R_Ctrl to exit programming -> second LED extinguishes

 This works great if I am sitting at my desk typing on my Pok3r.
 However, I often have to undock my laptop and work off the laptop keyboard.
 In this case, I need to have the Caps Lock remapped at the Windows level.